-Aging in place is simply the idea of staying in your own home, or the home of your choosing, as you get older.
-Rather than moving into a senior living community, assisted living facility, or nursing home, many people opt to age in a place that’s more familiar and feels more on their own terms.
-The U.S. Centers for Disease Control and Prevention defines aging in place as, “the ability to live in one's own home and community safely, independently, and comfortably, regardless of age, income, or ability level.”
+Aging in place is simply the idea of staying in your current home, or the home of your choosing, as you get older.
+Rather than moving into a senior living community, assisted living facility, or nursing home, many older adults opt to age in a place that’s familiar and live more on their own terms.
+The U.S. Centers for Disease Control and Prevention defines aging in place as: “the ability to live in one's own home and community safely, independently, and comfortably, regardless of age, income, or ability level.”
 But that doesn’t necessarily mean living alone or just with a partner who’s also aging.
-Part of aging in place, for many, means bringing help into the home so a person gets the support and care they need, right within their home—whether that’s a person to help with cleaning, running errands, home maintenance, or healthcare needs.
+Part of aging in place, for many, means bringing in help to ensure they receive the support and care they need—whether that’s a person to help with cleaning, running errands, home maintenance, or healthcare needs.
 Because another part of aging in place is being prepared for the changes that occur in your life as you age.

-Beyond finances, part of making this decision is taking the time to assess health, personal needs, and the space in which you or your loved one currently lives.
-Not only that, but you need to ensure you have access to the additional care and support needed when aging in place.
+Beyond looking at your finances, take the time to assess your health, personal needs, and the space in which you or your loved one currently lives.
+You also need to ensure you have access to the additional care and support you need when aging in place.
 All of these factors will help determine if aging in place is the best option for your situation.

+You might be concerned about accidents in the home.
 In connection with getting around and ease of movement within a home, it’s important to consider if modifications can be made to a home to help the physical space be more aging-friendly.
 “Home modifications are super important,” Sudberry says.
 “But you want to do a little bit of shopping around when it comes to home modifications because you don't want to overdo it and you don't want to underdo it.”
-Modifying your home could look like adding grab bars to the bathroom or a ramp going up to the front door.
-While a home being accessible can be a major concern, with a few modifications a person may find their home to be a much more comfortable space to live.
+Modifying your home could be as simple as adding grab bars to the bathroom or a ramp going up to the front door.
+With a few modifications, your home can become a much more comfortable space to live.
 Sudberry suggests going to homemods.org or help4seniors.org for home modification resources.

 Toileting and Hygiene